leverdeterre/shakeMyApps-appScan-blog/_posts/2022-09-26-schemes-database.md

     - those 30 ones overused
     - the 347 hijacked (if you are not sure that your App is the one opened...)

-- 🤬 Some **schemes** are very close of the system : https://, http://, prefs://, tel://, sms:// and i'm not sure there is a desire of Apple to open them on the system (not as the mailto://)
+- 🤬 Some **schemes** are very close of the system : `https://`, `http://, `prefs://`, `tel://`, `sms://` and i'm not sure there is a desire of Apple to open them on the system (not as the mailto://)

-- 🍏 Even more for Public "Security" scheme *org-appextension-feature-password-management* ...
+- 🍏 Even more for Public "Security" scheme `org-appextension-feature-password-management://` ...
 Is it normal for Apple to allow this kind of thing?